SmartTokenLabs/interview-tests/web3-technolgy-developer/web3-technology-developer.md

 The test is split into 4 areas shown below and designed to be submitted after 3 days of development, where to succeed, it's not mandatory to complete all of the task items.

-Please note: no costs should be incured completing this task, completing Web3 related tasks using testnets and testnet tokens.
+Please note: no costs should be incured completing this task - Complete Web3 tasks using testnets and testnet tokens.

 Best of luck from the Smart Token Lab team!